ethereum/ethereum-org-website/README.md

 vuepress build docs
 ```

 The build should be exported to `/docs/.vuepress/dist` which can be deployed to a static host.
+We are hosting the site on github pages via the deploy script below.

 ## Deployment